Children 18 months to 36 months of age.

 “We cannot know the consequences of suppressing a child’s spontaneity when he is just beginning to be active.
 We may even suffocate life itself.” –Maria Montessori

-Parents may choose from the following Older Toddler Programs:
+Parents may choose from the following Toddler Programs:

 Click here for tuition and fees.

-Children enrolled in our Older Toddler Program will have the opportunity to work in the following areas:
+Children enrolled in our Toddler Program will have the opportunity to work in the following areas:

 Materials in this area of the classroom allow children to practice self-help skills including buttoning, zipping, spooning, pouring, lacing, opening and closing containers, table setting, and dish washing.
 Children learn to care for the environment as they practice watering plants, using a crumber and broom, and dusting.
 Through the practical life activities, children begin to develop positive work habits, independence, self-control, and the ability to concentrate.
 Materials in this area promote the development of fine and gross motor skills, hand-eye coordination, and serve as the foundation for future work in all other academic areas.